+Link corrected.
 Doctrinal Homily Outlines.
 Gives the theme of the readings, the doctrinal message, and pastoral application.

 Lector Notes.
 Brief historical and theological background on the readings.
 Can be printed out, copied, and used as bulletin insert.

+Link corrected.
 Wednesday Word.
 It’s about the Sunday readings, but the document is posted on Wednesday, hence the name.
 Designed for prayer and reflection, the pdf document ends with Father Dom Henry Wansbrough’s reflections on the first and second readings.
 Fr.
 Wansbrough is General Editor of the New Jerusalem Bible and contributed commentaries on Matt, Mark, and the Pastorals in A New Catholic Commentary on Holy Scripture.

-Jesus Cheered, Then Killed.
+Link corrected.
+The Bipolar Crowds: Readings for Palm/Passion Sunday.
 Blog post by Catholic biblical scholar Dr. John Bergsma.

+Link corrected.
 Let the Scripture Speak: Notes for Passion Sunday.
 By Catholic biblical scholar Dr. Dennis Hamm S.J.

+Link corrected.
 Historical Cultural Context: The Passion of Jesus.
 Catholic biblical scholar John J. Pilch.